Demiler/st/README.md

 # st
 st build based on [Luke Smith's](https://github.com/LukeSmithxyz/st).

-Dark tango theme is using.
+Dark tango theme is used.

 Xresources were deleted due to a theme bug on my machine.